JStrukt/gpt-python-dev/README.md

-# GPT Engineer
+# GPT Python Dev
 **Specify what you want it to build, the AI asks for clarification, and then builds it.**

-GPT Engineer is made to be easy to adapt, extend, and make your agent learn how you want your code to look.
+GPT Python Dev is made to be easy to adapt, extend, and make your agent learn how you want your code to look.
 It generates an entire codebase based on a prompt.

 [Demo](https://twitter.com/antonosika/status/1667641038104674306) 👶🤖